 Langosteria

-THE most unbelievable food, wine, service and setting.
-A very special place to visit in Milano.
-My favourite meal of the trip.
-Seafood with an Italian/Mediterranean twist.
-The menu is locally seafood-focused and changes depending on what is in season.
+Langosteria has the most unbelievable food, wine, service and setting.
+A very special place to visit in Milano and my favourite meal of the trip.
+The restaurant specialises in seafood with an Italian/Mediterranean twist, and the menu changes depending on what is in season.
+They also have a cracking wine menu.
+Order the tuna tartare and seafood spaghetti.

 Dal Bolognese